tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __I want to use other classifier models besides the ones that come with ACCT__
 1. Weka allows installation of other classifier models which is explained at the following website: https://imagej.net/imagej-wiki-static/Trainable_Weka_Segmentation_-_How_to_install_new_classifiers

+__When converting my images to stack and then into 8-bit images, my program crashes__
+1. This may happen if you are trying to stack and convert too many images at the same time.
+Instead, convert smaller sets of images into 8-bit instead of all at the same time.

 ## Program Errors
 __ACCT will not run if I try to use the result from the search bar.__